Iraj Azizpour: ONE Kickboxing Heavyweight Grand Prix

 Azizpour faced Bruno Chaves in the semifinals of the ONE Kickboxing Heavyweight Grand Prix at ONE 161 on September 29, 2022.
 He won the fight by unanimous decision.

 Azizpour faced Roman Kryklia in the ONE Kickboxing Heavyweight Grand Prix finals, which were held at ONE 163 on November 18, 2022.
 It was the third time that the pair faced each other, with each holding a win over the other.
 Despite knocking Kyrklia down in the first round, he lost the fight by a second-round knockout.

 Azizpour faced Rade Opačić at ONE 165 on January 28, 2024.
 He lost the fight by unanimous decision.

 Azizpour faced Georgios Biniaris at Senshi 21 on April 20, 2024.
 He won the fight by a first-round knockout.

 Glory

-Azizpour takes part in the Glory 99 “Heavyweight Last Man Standing Tournament” where 32 heavyweight fighters compete on April 5, 2025 in Rotterdam, Netherlands.
+Azizpour took part in the Glory 99 “Heavyweight Last Man Standing Tournament” where 32 heavyweight fighters compete on April 5, 2025 in Rotterdam, Netherlands.